Martin Petrov

-Martin Petyov Petrov (Мартин Петьов Петров; born 15 January 1979) is a Bulgarian former professional footballer who played as a winger.
+Martin Petyov Petrov (Мартин Петьов Петров; born 15 January 1979) is a Bulgarian former professional footballer who played as a winger, most notably for VFL Wolfsburg, Atletico Madrid, Manchester City, and Bolton Wanderers.
+He also played 90 times for Bulgaria.

 Club career

 Petrov began his career for Botev Vratsa.
 After a few good seasons, he signed with CSKA Sofia and after two successful games against Servette in the UEFA Cup, the Swiss side bought the 19-year-old for 1.2 million German marks.

 VfL Wolfsburg

 In 2001 Petrov moved to VfL Wolfsburg, where he established himself as an explosive player.
 He made his competitive debut on 14 July 2001 in a 4–3 home win over Dinamo Minsk in the Intertoto Cup, scoring a goal and laying on an assist.
 Petrov made his league debut for Wolfsburg on the opening day of the 2001–02 Bundesliga season, in a 2–1 away loss against Bayer 04 Leverkusen on 28 July.
 In his first season at Wolfsburg, Petrov earned 32 appearances in the Bundesliga, scored 6 goals and provided 11 assists.

 On 30 October 2004, Petrov scored all four goals in Wolfsburg's 4–3 win over Mainz 05.
 He made 30 appearances during the 2004–05 season finishing as the club's top scorer with 12 goals.
 He also made 14 assists.